MasonM/avsh/README.md

 directory, it will use the primary machine if one exists, else it falls back to the first defined machine.
 You can use the `avsh -m <machine_name>` to explicitly specify the machine you'd like to connect to.

-## Why not make this a Vagrant plugin?

-Because I couldn't get this to work as a plugin without sacrificing performance.
-The overhead of just getting to the point of executing a command in a plugin is nearly 1 second on my computer, and I couldn't find a way to decrease that significantly.